Update-Free On-Policy Steering via Verifiers: Experiments

-Subsequently, the episode label is propagated at every step of a trajectory in the case of the classifier, or each transition is annotated with its discounted expected return in the case of the time-to-success estimation.
-Note that both can easily be done on the fly at verifier training time.
-Trajectories - not transitions - are split 80-20 between training and validation, to prevent validation set contamination.
+\textbf{Verifier training}.
+The verifier is trained using the success label provided by the simulator.
+To prevent validation set contamination, entire trajectories are split 80-20 between training and validation.
 Verifiers are trained for 200 epochs and the checkpoint with the lowest validation loss is chosen for guidance.
 For classifier guidance, in practice we apply the gradient of the time-to-success Q estimation intact but still take the log of the classifier.
 For steering with Best-of-N argmax, $N = 10$ suffices.
 For classifier guidance, we present results for the best guidance strength per task.
-Specific architectures and hyperparameters can be found in \hyperref[app:implementation]{Appendix~\ref*{app:implementation}}.

-We compare our results against two recent works, DSRL~\cite{wagenmaker2025steering} and SAILOR~\cite{jain2025smooth}.
-In DSRL, RL is used to steer the initial latent diffusion noise to select different behavioral sequences.
-SAILOR employs a world and reward model to learn recovery strategies post-training.
-To provide a fair comparison, we limit all methods to the same number of on-policy interactions as used for our verifier training. \autoref{tab:sim_results} shows that our method surpasses DSRL and SAILOR for the same number of on-policy interactions.
-For an expanded discussion of base policy performance, see \hyperref[app:baselines]{Appendix~\ref*{app:baselines}}.
+\textbf{Baselines and results}.
+We compare our results against three recent works, V-GPS~\cite{nakamoto2024steering}, DSRL~\cite{wagenmaker2025steering} and SAILOR~\cite{jain2025smooth}.
+To provide a fair comparison, we limit all methods to the same amount of data.
+The Q-function of V-GPS is trained on visual single-arm data, so we only compare its performance on square image, transport image is a bimanual task.
+We further adapt our evaluation to score the first action of each sampled chunk, choose the top-1 and replan at every step. \autoref{tab:sim_results} shows that our method surpasses DSRL and SAILOR for the same number of on-policy interactions, and the pretrained V-GPS baseline.
+However, as DSRL is not limited by a fixed dataset, it overtakes UF-OPS after several hours of online training.
+While UF-OPS is significantly more data- and compute-efficient, and does not require privileged access to the model, online finetuning can perform better if efficiency is not a concern.

+\textbf{Ablation}.
+For classifier training, we ablate the importance of the contrastive loss.
+To study its effect, we focus on the two Robomimic low dimensional environments, Transport and Square, and repeat our experiments with the same classifier architecture but with the contrastive loss disabled and Best-of-N as the steering strategy.
+Results are presented in \autoref{tab:contrastive_ablation}.
+Interestingly, for Square the contrastive loss does not have a real impact, however for Transport its absence constitutes the classifier ineffective which suggests that for some tasks encouraging further separation of positive and negative inputs in the embedding space is required.